webbuilders-group/silverstripe-image-cropper-field/README.md

 ![reset tool](screenshots/Tool_9.jpg)

-Image Cropper Field will not overwrite the current image and instead creates a new image.
-The filename of the generated image is determined by the filename of the current image.
+Image Cropper Field will not overwrite the current image and instead will create a new image.
+The filename of the new image is determined by the filename of the current image.
 The new image is saved into the `Cropped` folder by default.
 Both of these settings can be changed before you press the `Crop Image` button.

 Note, the cropped image should be saved to a sub-folder.
-If no sub-folder is selected, it will default to the `Cropped` folder.
+If no sub-folder is set, it will default to the `Cropped` folder.

 ![Crop Preview window](screenshots/Capture_4.jpg)

-Once it has generated the new image, a green alert will be shown along with a link to your new image; However, this link will, currently, not be shown when you are using this field from the `file Insert Form`.
+Once it has created the new image, a green alert will be shown along with a link to your new image; However, this link will, currently, not be shown when you are using this field from the `file Insert Form`.

 ![Overview of Image Cropper Field](screenshots/Capture_5.jpg)